“Stories are a communal currency of humanity.”

 -

 “The dialogue pulled me along.
-I wasn’t just reading the story—I was living it."
+I wasn’t just reading the story, I was living it."

 Peer Reviewer, Harvard University

-I can’t remember the last time I rode a bike—which is a funny thing to admit, considering that about fifteen years ago, you’d have needed the fire department and the jaws of life to pry my little fingers off the handlebars.
+I can’t remember the last time I rode a bike, which is a funny thing to admit, considering that about fifteen years ago, you’d have needed the fire department and the jaws of life to pry my little fingers off the handlebars.
+But like coloring books or playing pickup basketball, the ability never left me.
+As fate would have it, I found that writing is the same.

 A few lily pads later, in 2023, I was presented with an unforgettable opportunity: to attend school online and earn my master’s degree from a reputable university.
+As I explored the university’s website, I noticed a very different degree: Creative Writing and Literature.
+I scoffed at myself in a “one can dream” kind of way—but the idea was hard to shake.

-So much so that I dared mention it to my wife and my dad, who tend to be the realists in my inner circle.
-To my surprise, they were encouraging about the leap.
 After one more important conversation with a close friend (in a movie theater booth, no less), I enrolled in my first course in the spring of 2024.

 I got back on the bike and realized I never should have stopped riding in the first place.